 The Tectia client/server solution provides several methods for getting rid of the risks of plaintext File Transfer Protocol (FTP).
-Tectia Server, Client and ConnectSecure all include a secure alternative, Secure File Transfer Protocol (SFTP) that can be used to replace existing FTP clients and servers.
-If replacing all FTP clients and servers in an environment is unfeasible, Tectia ConnectSecure and Tectia Server for IBM z/OS offer also transparent FTP tunneling to encrypt the FTP connection, and FTP-SFTP conversion to convert unsecured FTP traffic to use the secure SFTP protocol, instead.
+Tectia Server, Client both include a secure alternative, Secure File Transfer Protocol (SFTP) that can be used to replace existing FTP clients and servers.
+If replacing all FTP clients and servers in an environment is unfeasible, Tectia Server for IBM z/OS also offers transparent FTP tunneling to encrypt the FTP connection, and FTP-SFTP conversion to convert unsecured FTP traffic to use the secure SFTP protocol, instead.